 - late infantile MLD, which appears in children between 6 and 24 months of age

-- juvenile MLD, which appears in children between the ages of 4 and 12
+- juvenile MLD, which appears in children between the ages of 3 and 16 years old

 - adult MLD, which appears in teenagers or adults of any age